 The project thesis consists of two elements: (1) the project, a professional activity designed and executed primarily by the student as a way of solving a problem, and (2) an accompanying essay about the project.
 This thesis is especially appropriate for students in such fields as business, education, social work or public administration.
 The project thesis may appeal to those students who are active in their profession and who take responsibility for the creation of some kind of program or practice.

 Students should understand that the project cannot simply propose a professional activity; the design for such an activity must actually be carried out (at least in a pilot version) and evaluated.
 Some examples of projects: a student in education may develop and apply a new strategy for teaching reading to recent immigrants; a person working in a corporation may construct new methods for managing financial information; or a community worker in a settlement house may organize a group of local residents to combat drug abuse.

-At each step, be careful to keep in touch with your adviser and with any other expert who can help you in your process.
-Keep careful records of the process by taking detailed notes of conversations, meetings, interviews, etc. If at all possible, arrange to have the members of your committee, especially your adviser, witness the project first-hand: Visit the site, talk with key actors, watch the program in operation.
+At each step, the student should be careful to keep in touch with their adviser and with any other expert who can help them in their process.
+The student should keep careful records of the process by taking detailed notes of conversations, meetings, interviews, etc. If at all possible, the student should arrange to have the members of their committee, especially their adviser, witness the project first-hand: Visit the site, talk with key actors, watch the program in operation.
 (This direct contact is highly recommended, but not required.)

 The project thesis essay may take a number of forms and include a range of information.
 It ought to discuss at least the following elements:

 Consider the institutional or social context within which the project takes place.
 Describe the organization, the potential clientele or participants, and the larger environment (social, economic and political conditions surrounding the problem and the project).